-This may be divided into relevant subsections and contain cross-references to UK-SPEC competencies A and B. Here you have to show that you are familiar with the subject and give sufficient detail to demonstrate an understanding of the issues, with the application of engineering principles underpinning the arguments.
+This may be divided into relevant subsections and contain cross references to UK-SPEC A & B. Here you have to show that you are familiar with the subject and give sufficient detail to demonstrate an understanding of the issues, with the application of engineering principles underpinning the arguments.